Machinarium: Development

 Machinarium was developed over a period of three years, by seven Czech developers, who financed the project with their own savings.
 The marketing budget for the game was $1,000.

 The game was in development for the Xbox 360 platform for a period of six months; however, Microsoft, whom the developers had approached to publish the title on Xbox Live Arcade, ultimately decided not to do so.
 Microsoft does not allow games to be released on Xbox Live Arcade without a publisher attached to the title, and the developers were reluctant to approach a third party to publish the game, as this would mean that profits for the developers from sales over Xbox Live Arcade would be greatly reduced.

-Subsequently, Amanita Design approached Sony, whose policies do allow for self-publishing on the PlayStation Network platform, and have submitted the game to them for approval, in order to release the game on the PlayStation Network.
+Subsequently, Amanita Design approached Sony, whose policies do allow for self-publishing on the PlayStation Network platform, and submitted the game for approval.
+In October 2012, Machinarium was released on the PlayStation 3, and included various new features; such as the ability to zoom in on the screen in-game and trophies.
+On 26 March, 2013, Machinarium was released on the PlayStation Vita, which featured touch screen controls and PSN leaderboards for players to compare their completion times and mini-game scores.

 In 2011 it was mentioned that a sequel to Machinarium "is possible" but something the team has yet to fully consider.
 "We don't look far through the future", said Jakub Dvorský.